HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/ilocommands.md

   - 5: Virtual Media
   - 6: Virtual Power and Reset

-- **iLO 5 added privileges:**
+- **iLO 5 added privileges**:
   - 7: Host NIC Config
   - 8: Host Bios Config
   - 9: Host Storage Config
   - 10: System Recovery Config

-- **Roles:**
+- **Roles**: Possible roles to supply to the `--role` option.
   - Administrator
   - ReadOnly
   - Operator

 {% admonition type="info" name="NOTE" %}
-By default, only login privilege is added to the newly created account with role "ReadOnly" in iLO 5 and no privileges in iLO 4.
-To modify these privileges, you can remove properties that would be set by using -`-removeprivs` or you can directly set which privileges are given using `--addprivs`.
-{% /admonition %}

-{% admonition type="info" name="NOTE" %}

-Please make sure the order of arguments is correct.
+- Make sure the order of arguments is correct.
 The parameters are extracted based on their position in the arguments list.
-Only privileges available to the logged in account can be set to the new account.
-{% /admonition %}

-{% admonition type="info" name="NOTES" %}
+- By default, only login privilege is added to the newly created account with role "ReadOnly" in iLO 5 and no privileges in iLO 4.

-Account credentials are case-sensitive.
+- Account credentials are case-sensitive.

-{% /admonition %}

-{% admonition type="info" name="NOTE" %}

-Redfish sessions created with an application account don't have the `UserConfigPriv` [privilege](/docs/redfishservices/ilos/supplementdocuments/securityservice/#application-account-privileges).
-As a result, iLO accounts cannot be added, modified, or deleted within these sessions.
 {% /admonition %}

 {% admonition type="success" name="TIP" %}